 On top of that, Meilian follows her friends’ social media profiles religiously.
 She’s usually the first to stay on top of reviews and knowing which online shops to support and avoid based on her friends’ status updates.

-iPrice Group reveals that 60% of Singaporean online shoppers would look for products via search engines like Google in their 2017 study.
-Usually already having a type of product or brand in mind, Singaporean shoppers would search for various reviews, features and price comparisons to make sure that they are getting the best product at the best deal possible.
+iPrice Group reveals that 60% of Singaporean online shoppers would look for products via search engines like Google.27 Usually already having a type of product or brand in mind, Singaporean shoppers would search for various reviews, features and price comparisons to make sure that they are getting the best product at the best deal possible.

 On days where Meilian isn’t looking for a specific blazer to compliment her black shirt, she would consume content from her friends’ posts in the form of Instagram content and their #ootd’s, which is the hashtag used for a person’s stylish outfit for the day.

-In Hootsuite/We Are Social’s report in 2019, 79% of Singaporeans are active social media users.
-To add to that, Singaporean shoppers are the most vocal users amongst Southeast Asians when it comes to e-commerce shopping.
-They are most likely to complain if an e-commerce order goes wrong (34.7%) but they are also two times more likely than Indonesians to share their joy of e-commerce shopping if the delivery meets or exceeds their expectations.
+In Hootsuite/We Are Social’s report in 2021, 84.4% of Singaporeans are active social media users.28 To add to that, Singaporean shoppers are the most vocal users amongst Southeast Asians when it comes to e-commerce shopping.29 They are most likely to complain if an e-commerce order goes wrong (34.7%) but they are also two times more likely than Indonesians to share their joy of e-commerce shopping if the delivery meets or exceeds their expectations.

-Singaporean shoppers like Meilian would want to have more flexibility and convenience in their online shopping experience.
-For instance, Meilian wants e-commerce platforms to give her options when it comes to delivery addresses because she might not be around to collect her parcel at home and would like it sent to the office instead.
+Singaporean shoppers like Meilian would want to have more flexibility and convenience in their online shopping experience.34 For instance, Meilian wants eCommerce platforms to give her options when it comes to delivery addresses as she might not be around to collect her parcel at home and would like it sent to the office instead.
 She would want her office receptionist around to collect a delivery on her behalf if she’s away on a business trip.

 To win over your Singaporean customers, it helps to address negative feedback in a prompt and personable way, while providing various payment options.
 On top of that, you should have an online storefront that can save multiple delivery addresses and have a robust return policy to optimise the online shopping experience for them.

 There are conflicting sources on whether Singaporeans prefer to shop online via desktop or on mobile.
-In a 2018 survey by Picodi, they have found that Singaporeans preferred online shopping on desktops (62%) compared to their smartphones (35%).
-But the 2017 study by iPrice revealed that 60% preferred shopping on smartphones whereas 34% preferred shopping on desktops.
+In a 2018 survey by Picodi2, they have found that Singaporeans preferred online shopping on desktops (62%) compared to their smartphones (35%).
+But the 2017 study by iPrice21 revealed that 60% preferred shopping on smartphones whereas 34% preferred shopping on desktops.

-Locally, Singapore is a hot bed for e-commerce startups, and the largest ones consistently find themselves at the top spots by the number of average monthly visits they get.
-Qoo10 has consistently topped the charts in Singapore e-commerce, with 7.9 million monthly web visits in Q1 2019.
-This is closely followed by Lazada with 7.4 million monthly visits, and Shopee at 2.5 million monthly visits.
+Locally, Singapore is a hot bed for eCommerce stores and platforms, and the largest ones consistently find themselves at the top spots by the number of average monthly visits they get.39 In Q1 2021, the top 5 eCommerce sites in Singapore were:

 Additionally, international shops like eBay and Alibaba’s various storefronts like AliExpress and Taobao are also popular amongst Singaporean shoppers.
-Ebay enjoyed 1.1 million monthly visits on average in Q1 2019, while Taobao’s 11.11 sales raked in SGD 30 billion in 2017, showing evidence that the Alibaba-owned site is popular amongst Singaporeans too.
+Ebay enjoyed 894 thousand monthly visits on average in Q1 2021,40 while Taobao has an estimated 3 million monthly visits from Singapore alone based on information from Similarweb.41